How to Extract Subtitles from DVD as SRT File

 3. Locate "DVD Backup" from "Output Profile" dialogue, choose "Clone DVD To Folder" and hit "OK".

 Step 2.
-Extract subtitles from DVD folder
+How to Extract Subtitles from DVD Folder/VOB Files

 To begin with, you need to download a DVD subtitle extractor.
-After searching online, we dig out some for you, including SubRip, Jubler, D-subtitler, CCExtractor, SubtitleEdit, Avidemux, DVD SubEdit, VobSub and more.
+After searching online, we dig out some for you, including free SubRip, Jubler, D-subtitler, CCExtractor, SubtitleEdit, Avidemux, DVD SubEdit, VobSub and more.

-Here let's choose SubRip which can extract text-based SRT subtitle files, BMP, SUP files and SubPictures from DVD.
-Now let's see how to extract subtitles from DVD with SubRip.
+SubRip subtitle editor which can extract text-based SRT subtitle files, BMP, SUP files and SubPictures from DVD for free.

-2. Click "VOB" button in the toolbar of first screen, and then you will open a new window.
+2. Click "VOB" button in the toolbar of the first screen, and then you will open a new window.

-5. Next, click "Start" at the bottom to begin DVD subtitle ripping process.
+5. Next, click "Start" at the bottom to begin the DVD subtitle ripping process.
 This is not the time to sit there and wait for output.
 Because SubRip uses OCR to convert images-based subtitles to text-based, you need to manually input each character the first time this DVD subtitle extractor finds it.
 It usually takes you 5-10 minutes.

 6. After manual input, SubRip begins converting.
 It may cost about an hour to extract a 2-hour movie's subtitles.
 Don't walk away, because you may need to input manually when this DVD subtitle extractor finds unrecognizable characters.